Your briefing on Tuesday - The New York Times - Up News Info

 6,000 strains of bacteria under one roof

-We look at the collection, the oldest of its kind, and the importance of studying what evolutionary biologist Stephen Jay Gould called "the dominant forms of life on Earth."
+We explore The importance of studying what evolutionary biologist Stephen Jay Gould called "the dominant forms of life on Earth,quot;.

 This is what is happening the most.

-Buried treasure: After 10 years, The search for the hidden treasure in the Rocky Mountains has come to an end.
-A New Mexico art collector, who created the hunt, said someone had found the bronze chest filled with $ 2 million worth of gold nuggets, coins, sapphires, diamonds, and pre-Columbian artifacts.
+Buried treasure: After 10 years, a New Mexico art collector who buried a treasure in the Rocky Mountains, then challenged people to search for it, said that someone had finally found it: a bronze chest filled with nuggets, jewelry, and ancient artifacts, that according to him they were worth $ 2 million.

 Israel annexation: Palestinian officials say they are willing to allow the Palestinian Authority to collapse if Israel goes ahead with its plan to annex parts of the West Bank.
-The strategy would compel Israel to assume full responsibility, as a military occupier, for the lives of more than 2 million Palestinians in the West Bank.
+The strategy would compel Israel to assume full responsibility, as a military occupier, for more than two million Palestinians.

-The economy of mexico: As governments around the world rush to inject cash into economies in crisis, Mexico's President Andrés Manuel López Obrador has largely chosen to stay still despite what is expected to be widespread pain on the economic scale.
+The economy of mexico: While governments around the world inject cash into crisis economies, Mexican President Andrés Manuel López Obrador has resisted doing so, despite predictions of widespread economic pain.

-Snapshot: Above, police clashed with protesters at Hong Kong Chinese University in November 2019.
-Today is the first anniversary since the Hong Kong protests began, and hundreds of thousands marched to limit Beijing's control over its city.
+Snapshot: Above, police officers clashed with protesters at Hong Kong Chinese University in November.
+Today marks a year since the Hong Kong protests began.
+Since then, much has changed.
 Look back at our coverage.

+Soccer: The German soccer team Saarbrücken eliminated a series of bigger and better teams to reach a cup semifinal.
+Do you have another victory in him?

+Charles Dickens: On this date, 150 years ago, the beloved novelist died.
+We dig into our archives for tributes written on the spot.

 Now a break from the news

 Cook: This the strawberry shortcake is served with crispy cookies instead of soft cookies.
-Our food writer Melissa Clark presents a solid argument for using a crispy cookie in this classic dessert.
+Our food writer Melissa Clark presents a strong argument for this change in classic dessert.

-Look and listen: Our writers suggest works that address issues of police brutality, social injustice, and racial inequality, from the Netflix documentary "13th,quot; directed by Ava DuVernay to "Mississippi Goddam,quot; by Nina Simone.
+Look and listen: Our writers suggest work that addresses issues of police brutality, social injustice, and racial inequality, from the Netflix documentary "13th,quot; directed by Ava DuVernay to "Mississippi Goddam,quot; by Nina Simone.

-Do: Covid-19 is likely to bring marital problems, but the fight won't help, so the sooner the scale drops, the sooner you can start working on real solutions.
-Also, here are some tips for meeting friends outside.
+Do: Coronavirus blockages can make marital discord more likely – here are some tips to scale it down.
+And here we show you how to organize a small meeting responsibly (first rule: stay out).

-We can venture outside, but with the virus we are even safer inside.
+We may venture outside, but we are even safer inside.
 At home You can help make it tolerable, even fun, with ideas on what to read, cook, watch, and do.

 And now for the backstory on …